i-MSCP/roundcube/README.md

 # i-MSCP Roundcube Package

 Repository which provides the i-MSCP Roundcube composer package.
 This package is automatically fetched and installed by the i-MSCP installer when needed.

-Upstream release: 1.2.x Serie
+Roundcube Package Version: 1.2.1